Nagaland: Nagaland statehood and late 20th century

 Accordingly, the territory was placed under the Nagaland Transitional Provisions Regulation, 1961 which provided for an Interim body consisting of 45 members to be elected by tribes according to the customs, traditions and usage of the respective tribes.
 Subsequently, Nagaland attained statehood with the enactment of the state of Nagaland Act in 1962 by the Parliament.
 The interim body was dissolved on 30 November 1963 and the state of Nagaland was formally inaugurated on 1 December 1963 and Kohima was declared as the state capital.
 After elections in January 1964, the first democratically elected Nagaland Legislative Assembly was constituted on 11 February 1964.

 The rebel activity continued in many Naga inhabited areas both in India and Burma.
-Cease-fires were announced and negotiations continued, but this did little to stop the violence.
+Ceasefires were announced and negotiations continued, but this did little to stop the violence.
 In March 1975, a direct presidential rule was imposed by the then Prime Minister Indira Gandhi on the state.
-In November 1975, some leaders of largest rebellion groups agreed to lay down their arms and accept the Indian constitution, a small group did not agree and continued their insurgent activity.
+In November 1975, some leaders of the largest rebel groups agreed to lay down their arms and accept the Indian constitution, a small group did not agree and continued their insurgent activity.
 The Nagaland Baptist Church Council played an important role by initiating peace efforts in the 1960s.
-This took concrete and positive shape during its Convention in early 1964.
-It formed the Nagaland Peace Council in 1972.
-However, these efforts have not completely ended the inter-factional violence.

 21st century

 In 2004, two powerful bombs were set off on the same day and struck the Dimapur Railway Station and the Hong Kong Market, resulting in 30 deaths and wounding over 100 others in the deadliest terrorist attack in Nagaland to date.

 Over the 5-year period of 2009 to 2013, between 0 and 11 civilians died per year in Nagaland from rebellion related activity (or less than 1 death per 100,000 people), and between 3 and 55 militants died per year in inter-factional killings (or between 0 and 3 deaths per 100,000 people).

-In early 2017, Nagaland goes into a state of civil unrest and protests in response to the announcement to implement 33% women's reservation in the Civic Elections.
+In early 2017, Nagaland went into a state of civil unrest and protests in response to the announcement to implement 33% women's reservation in the Civic Elections.

-The most recent Nagaland Legislative Assembly election took place on February 27, 2018 to elect the Members of the Legislative Assembly (MLA) in 59 out of the 60 Assembly Constituencies in the state.
-The scheduled election in Northern Angami II constituency did not take place as only incumbent MLA Neiphiu Rio was nominated and was therefore declared elected unopposed.
-A voter turnout of 75% was observed in the 2018 election.

-On December 4, 2021, a unit of the 21st Para Special Forces of the Indian Army killed six civilian labourers near Oting Village in the Mon District of Nagaland.
+On 4 December 2021, a unit of the 21st Para Special Forces of the Indian Army killed six civilian labourers near Oting Village in the Mon District of Nagaland.
 Eight more civilians and a soldier were killed in subsequent violence.
 The incident was widely condemned, with many calling out to repeal and revoke the Armed Forces Special Powers Act.

+The most recent Nagaland Legislative Assembly election took place on 27 February 2023 to elect the Members of the Legislative Assembly (MLA) in the 60 Assembly Constituencies in the state.
+A voter turnout of 87% was observed in the election.
+The election created history by electing two women candidates for the first time in Nagaland — Hekani Jakhalu Kense and Salhoutuonuo Kruse.
+Both candidates were from the ruling Nationalist Democratic Progressive Party (NDPP).
+Salhoutuonuo Kruse later became the first woman minister of the Nagaland Legislative Assembly.